 Summary and My Work

 I offer therapy for fear of intimacy for individuals and couples.
 In some cases, adults feel an unexpected and sudden fear of intimacy, and in others, it has been a longstanding pattern.
 Either way, I braid together third-wave psychotherapy approaches with some other tried-and-true methods, such as schema therapy and relational therapy to help clients overcome a fear of intimacy.
-Of course, this is often a part of premarital counseling and marriage therapy.
+Of course, this is often a part of pre-engagement therapy, premarital counseling, and marriage therapy.